chrisstonedev/personal-website-11ty/src/working-collaboratively.md

 ---
 title: Working Collaboratively
 description: Working collaboratively is a style of working in which everyone brings their strengths to the table.
-Ideally, instead of seeing certain people as senior or as junior to one another, and instead of thinking about a dynamic through a lens of people whose skills are lacking or those whose skills are overflowing, we can consider that everyone has much that they can give to the team.
+Ideally, we can consider that everyone has much that they can give to the team.
 date: 2023-03-16
 layout: thought.njk
 tags: [ thoughts ]